 Wash hands, utensils, equipment, and work surfaces with hot, soapy water before and after they come in contact with raw eggs and raw egg-containing foods.

-- Cook eggs until both the yolk and the white are firm.
+- Cook eggs until both the yolk and the whites are firm.
 Scrambled eggs should not be runny.

 - Casseroles and other dishes containing eggs should be cooked to 70° C (160° F).
 Use a food thermometer to be sure.